 How do I force the Chipolo CARD Spot to update its location?

 You can't trigger a report on demand, but you can make one likely.
-Walk toward the last-known location with an iPhone in hand.
-Once you're within about 40 meters, your own phone becomes the relay and Find My refreshes.
+Walk toward the last-known location with an iPhone in hand; once Bluetooth can reach the card, your own phone can become the relay.
 Turning on Lost Mode flags the card so any passing Apple device prioritizes it, and sliding the card out of an RFID-lined slot removes a common signal block.

 Can a low battery cause the CARD Spot location to stop updating?

 Yes.
 The CARD Spot has a sealed battery rated for about two years that can't be replaced.
 As it degrades, broadcast range shortens first and relays slow before the card fully dies.
-A Low Battery alert usually appears around month 22 to 25.
-If you see that alert alongside stale locations, the card is near end of life and needs replacing.
+If you see a Low Battery alert alongside stale locations, the card is near end of life and needs replacing.

 Do RFID-blocking wallets stop the CARD Spot from updating?